-If the two last bits of the last CRC byte ends with 00, two additional bits 01 shall be added to the 00 bits before encoding.
+When the last two bits of the last CRC byte end in 00 two additional bits (01) shall be added to the end of the last CRC byte.
 The encoded pattern is then followed by the Normal Postamble as usual.